 A family office is a privately held company that handles investment management and wealth management for a wealthy family, generally one with over $100 million in investable assets, with the goal being to effectively grow and transfer wealth across generations.
 The Rockefeller family first pioneered family offices in the late 19th century.
 Family offices started gaining popularity in the 1980s, and since 2005, as the ranks of the super-rich grew to record proportions family offices swelled proportionately.

 Family offices have become more common in recent years after the rapid increase in valuations of technology companies have led to many people having newly created wealth.
 It’s arguable that no two Family Offices are alike which leads to the saying “When you have seen one family office you have seen one family office”.
-For this reason, the term “Family Office” encompasses the following groups:
+For this reason, we categorize the various firms encompassed by the term “Family Office” as follows:

-- Multi family firm where registered investment advisors Wealth Managers/Investment Managers/Asset Managers) manage multi family investments
+- Asset management (Multi family office where registered investment advisors manage multi family investments)

 Below is a detailed description of each of the family groups above to help guide you in your research.